prackash/LeetCode/README.md

 ### 2874.
 Maximum Value of an Ordered Triplet II
 Given an array return the maximum value of triplet of indices (i,j,k) such that i < j < k and the value is calculated as (nums[i]-nums[j])*nums[k]

+### 2999.
+Count the Number of Powerful Integers
+Given the start and end integers count all integers that with string s containing positive integer.
+Do note that each digit in the integer is at most limit